-This mineral is implicated in over hundreds of chemical reactions in our bodies and it is important for nerve transmission, muscles function, heart rhythms, mood and sleep regulation, energy production and much more.
+It is estimated that magnesium deficiency is one of the most common nutrient deficiencies in the world.
+This important mineral is implicated in over three hundred chemical reactions in our bodies and it is important for nerve transmission, muscles function, heart rhythm, mood and sleep regulation, energy production, and much more.

 Spinach and in general green leaf vegetables are a great source of magnesium together with a range of other nutrients like potassium and folates and vitamins that act in synergy with magnesium.